fathom820/arcana/readme.md

 ### Download
-**Arcana is currently in Alpha, and is not available for download at this time.**
+**Arcana is currently in development, and is not available for download at this time.**

-- Tentative date for **BETA** release: **July 1, 2021**

 - Tentative date for **FULL** release: **August 1, 2021**

-Note that these release dates are tentative and are subject to change should I run into too many issues.
+Note that this release date is tentative and is subject to change should I run into too many issues.
+That said, I will consider this project finished at the end of summer, whether I have added everything I originally planned or not.
+My next goal will be to establish a personal website, where I can host my portfolio and provide information about myself.

 When I deem Arcana to be complete enough for a public release,